This article will offer some important advice about closing an iiNet account or changing the account owner.

 If you cancel your service or change providers before your 24-month broadband and/or hardware rental agreement is complete, you may incur a contract break fee.
 The amount of these fees depend on how old your contract is.
 For example, if you cancel within the first 6 months, your contract break fee will be higher than if you were to cancel after 18 months.
 These fees are set out in the Pricing Schedule within our Customer Relationship Agreement.

-If you're uncertain about contract tenure or any applicable break fees for any of your iiNet services, please call us on 13 22 58.
-Our friendly Billing Team will be able to look it up directly on our billing system.
+If you're uncertain about contract tenure or any applicable break fees for any of your iiNet services, please call us on 1300 796 178 - we'll be able to look it up for you in our billing system.

 Even if your 24-month hardware rental agreement is complete, rental hardware remains the property of iiNet at all times.
 It must be returned to us after cancelling your rental agreement.